 Since the rise of laptops, tablets and smartphones, there has been a large decrease in the amount of F2F interaction at work; usurped by emails, phone calls and instant messaging.

-Moreover, their data suggests that creating those chance encounters and unplanned interactions, improves performance between employees.
+Moreover, their data suggests that creating those chance encounters and unplanned interactions improves performance between employees.
 By having unassigned desks and more communal work areas, employees are more likely to move around throughout the day, working in different places and facilitating interaction and collaboration between one another.

-Additionally, this can more easily accommodate your flexible workers too, when they come to work at the office hub for a day or so, helping to make them feel included and supported.
+Additionally, this can more easily accommodate your flexible workers when they come to work at the office hub for a day or so, helping to make them feel included and supported.

-Having a flexible design to your office also has an important impact on an individual’s workday too.
+Having a flexible design for your office also has an important impact on an individual’s workday too.
 Specialists Herman Miller conducted a study on comfort in the workplace and found that employee comfort directly affects their efficiency, productivity, job satisfaction, retention, wellbeing and at its most basic level, the employee’s health.